Art Studio (ARST)

 Maximum Hours: 99

 Making a collage involves the use of multiple images or materials to assemble a new "whole."
-Building on drawing fundamentals gleaned in Beginning Drawing, ARST 1050, this course introduces the student to a variety of collage methods and practices, as well as the contemporary discourse surrounding them.
+Building on drawing fundamentals gleaned in Drawing I, ARST 1050, this course introduces the student to a variety of collage methods and practices, as well as the contemporary discourse surrounding them.

 Prerequisite(s): ARST 1050 or 1060.